gne-ldh/PPS/Content/Notes/Files/Expression.md

 --------------------------
 An assignment operator is used for assigning a value to a variable.
 The most common assignment operator is =

-The following table lists the assignment operators supported by the C language −
+The following table lists the assignment operators supported by the C language:

 Examples: